campbell-ja/MetashapePythonScripts/README.md

 # MetashapePythonScripts
 Set of Python scripts for use with Agisoft Metashape.

-The scripts held within this repository are meant as a learning tool.
+The scripts held within this repository are meant as a learning tool and are very much a work in progress.

 *"Single Action"* Scripts covers a single action and when combined it is possible to create a full workflow from project creation to the final output of a 3D model.